Josef3110/stakepool_python_tools/README.md

 	}
     ],
-    "metaDataURL":   "<meta data URL>",   # the URL to your pools meta data information "metaDataHash":  "<meta data hash>".  # the hash code generated for your meta data "poolCert": "pool.cert",		  # the path for the pool.cert "delegCert": "deleg.cert"		  # the path for the deleg.cert
+    "metaDataURL":   "<meta data URL>",   # the URL to your pools meta data information "metaDataHash":  "<meta data hash>",  # the hash code generated for your meta data "poolCert": "pool.cert",		  # the path for the pool.cert "delegCert": "deleg.cert"		  # the path for the deleg.cert